rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

 Note that the following considerations are solely based upon type-2 sectioning nodes.
-That is, they do not cover the question whether a type-1 sectioning node could be allowed to end a type-2 section, nor if a type-2 sectioning could be allowed to end a type-1 section.
-The focus of these considerations is whether a type-2 sectioning node could be allowed to end a presequent type-2 section.
+That is, they do not cover the question whether a type-1 sectioning node should be allowed to end a presequent type-2 section, nor if an inner type-2 sectioning should be allowed to end a type-1 section.
+The focus of the following considerations is whether a type-2 sectioning node should be allowed to end a presequent type-2 section.

 <!-- ======================================================================= -->
 ## introduction